Online Universal Dirichlet Factor Portfolios: Introduction

 \subsection{Literature review}

 Cover\cite{Cover91} shows that one can come up with an adapted strategy for online portfolio selection that asymptotically outperforms the best stock in the portfolio.
-The portfolio that achieves this is defined as the performance weighted average of all the possible portfolios in the n-simplex, assuming n assets.
-In fact, Cover's\cite{Cover91} central result is that the exponential growth rate of a `non-anticipating' fully adapted portfolio with no-lookahead bias (one that is proposed) asymptotically approaches the growth rate of a constant re-balanced portfolio with the benefit of hindsight.
+The portfolio that achieves this is the performance weighted average of all the possible portfolios in the n-simplex, where performance is defined as the cumulative return till date.
+In fact, Cover's\cite{Cover91} central result is that the exponential growth rate of a `non-anticipating' fully adapted portfolio with no look-ahead bias (one that is proposed) asymptotically approaches the growth rate of a constant weight re-balanced portfolio with the benefit of hindsight.
 The update in each step tilts towards the portfolios that have performed well so far and continuously tracks a weighted average portfolio.
-Note that as \cite{Cover91} restricts the benchmark portfolio to constant re-balanced portfolios, it becomes clear that although \cite{Cover91}'s choice of a benchmark is reasonable within the context of what is presented, without this restriction of constant re-balancing a portfolio with the advantage of hindsight can achieve significantly higher returns\cite{singer1997switching}.
-In subsequent work done as an extension to \cite{Cover91}, Cover and Ordentlich\cite{cover1996universal} find a tight error bound on the maximum deviation between the best constant re-balanced portfolio in hindsight and the one they arrive at using side information without the benefit of hindsight.
+Note that as Cover\cite{Cover91} restricts the benchmark portfolio to constant proportional weight re-balanced portfolios, it becomes clear that although \cite{Cover91}'s choice of a benchmark is reasonable within the context of what is presented, without this restriction of constant weight re-balancing a portfolio with the advantage of hindsight can achieve significantly higher returns\cite{singer1997switching}.
+In subsequent work done as an extension to Cover\cite{Cover91}, Cover and Ordentlich\cite{cover1996universal} find a tight error bound on the maximum deviation between the best constant re-balanced portfolio in hindsight and the one they arrive at using side information without the benefit of hindsight.
 Side information is modelled in a discrete fashion here, selected from a set of k possible values.
-Based on past association of a particular discrete value to a best portfolio, one can put forward a best portfolio whenever k is revealed as side information again.
 In related work \cite{helmbold1998line} show that exponential multiplicative updates yield almost the same performance as the universal portfolio and yet have less memory requirements.
 In \cite{helmbold1998line} the authors use a utility function that serves to trade-off a performance measure and a distance measure.
 The performance is based on $x_t$, the current relative price vector and the distance measure is chosen to be the relative entropy between the new weight vector and the current one.
-An approximation of the optimization objective function along with a fully invested constraint leads to a recursive update algorithm that uses an exponential update to the weight vector.
+An approximation of the optimization objective function along with a constraint that the portfolio is fully invested leads to a recursive update algorithm that uses an exponential update to the weight vector.
 In various empirical tests, the algorithm achieves better out of sample performance than Cover's\cite{Cover91} portfolio and some other benchmarks.